OctopusDeploy/docs/docs/deployment-targets/ssh-targets/index.md

 The same variables that are accessible to PowerShell scripts are available to the bash scripts, albeit using a different syntax.
 All scripts that run are wrapped inside bootstrapping code that provides access to getting/setting variables and the ability to designate build artifacts.

-Getting access to a variable involves invoking a function named†`get_octopusvariable`.
+Getting access to a variable involves invoking a function named¬†`get_octopusvariable`.
 For example, to echo out the installation directory call

 > `echo &quot;Installed to step: &quot; $(get_octopusvariable &quot;Octopus.Action[Acme Deployment].Output.Package.InstallationDirectoryPath&quot;)`